I don't think that we should have billionaires because, frankly, it is so much money in a moment of such inequality.

 Because if that was the case, Cuomo would be running for mayor right now.

-You know, a lot of accomplishments in this.
+You got a lot of accomplishments in this.

 All right, last question.

-You gotta you gotta focus on what people care about at the time, and you've got to say, look, this is what I care about.
+What you got to do is you got to focus on what people care about at the time, and you've got to say, look, this is what I care about.

 All right, so here's where we are.